josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/environment_and_post_processing.md

 Keep in mind that screen-space-reflections only work for reflecting opaque geometry.
 Transparent materials won't be reflected, as they don't write to the depth buffer.
-This also applies to shaders that use hint_screen_texture or hint_depth_texture uniforms.
+This also applies to shaders that use `hint_screen_texture` or `hint_depth_texture` uniforms.

 ### Screen-Space Ambient Occlusion (SSAO)

-This feature is only available when using the Forward+ renderer, not Mobile or Compatibility.
+This feature is only available when using the Forward+ and Compatibility renderers, not Mobile.

 As mentioned in the **Ambient** section, areas where light from light nodes does not reach (either because it's outside the radius or shadowed) are lit